Skip to main content

 How Are We Doing?

-Over the 2023-24 year, we will track progress on our initiatives identified in this year's plan.
-More specifically:
+Over the 2025-26 year, we will track progress on the initiatives identified in this year's plan.
+More specifically, we will continue to look at the following:

-• Measured by attendance rates, selection of high-level Math courses, 5-year completion rates, Numeracy scores increase, Indigenous enrolment growth over time.
+• Attendance rates, selection of high-level math courses, 5-year completion rates, Numeracy scores, and Indigenous enrolment growth over time.

 Where Are We Going?